oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 4. Under **Filters** on the left, select your target database.

 5. On the right, review the audit trail(s) for your target database.
-Oracle Data Safe discovers one audit trail for an Autonomous Database, which is `UNIFIED_AUDIT_TRAIL`.
+Oracle Data Safe discovers one audit trail for an Autonomous Database, which is the `UNIFIED_AUDIT_TRAIL`.

     ![Audit Trails page](images/audit-trails-page.png "Audit Trails page")